gardm1/dotfiles/README.md

 service sshd restart
 ```

-5. **Optional** Create profile in Windows Terminal for spesific PuTTY profile <br />
+5. **Optional** Create profile in Windows Terminal for a spesific PuTTY profile <br />
-and change *Saved-Session-Name* and *Name-Showed-In-Windows-Terminal*.
-For this <br />
+and change *Saved-Session-Name* and *Name-Showed-In-Windows-Terminal* in the .json <br />
-you need a saved session inside PuTTY.
+settings file.
+For this you need a saved PuTTY session.

 ```json
 {